janetusim/janetusim/README.md

 - 👋 Hi, I’m @janetusim
 - 👀 I’m interested in Web App development
-- 🌱 I’m currently learning Vue and React
+- 🌱 I’m currently learning Vue and working with React and React Native.
-- 💞️ I’m looking to collaborate on anything.
-- 📫 Reach me on my IG @janetusim or discord janetusim#2632

 <!---
 niko22225/niko22225 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.